stanislavtrifonov88/rentalcar/README.md

 2. For this project, we need to create a database with a docker and Postgres.
 If you already have a docker engine installed, you can directly continue with steps 3 and 4.
 Otherwise, please follow the [official documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/) for your operating system and get familiar with [postgres in docker images](https://hub.docker.com/_/postgres).

 3. Open the terminal and create a new docker image with the command below for Linux.
-In the command you can customize three things: 1) The name of the image by changing `custom_postgres`, the password and username which are currently set at `atscale`.
+In the command you can customize three things: the name of the image by changing `custom_postgres`, the password and username which are currently set to `atscale`.
 Please note that you will need them in steps 6 and 7.

 ```
     docker run --name custom_postgres -p 5432:5432 -e POSTGRES_PASSWORD=atscale -e POSTGRES_USER=atscale -d postgres:11.5